HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### Loading unused assets

 You should only load assets that are needed to display the page and more particularly the portion of the page that is visible.
-This could be done through lazy-loading, critical CSS and patterns such as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">Import on interaction</a> and <a hreflang="en" href="https://www.patterns.dev/posts/import-on-visibility/">Import on visibility</a>.
+This could be done through lazy-loading, critical CSS and patterns such as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">_Import on Interaction_</a> and <a hreflang="en" href="https://www.patterns.dev/posts/import-on-visibility/">_Import on Visibility_</a>.
 It could also involve loading images at the right size for the client device.
 We will mostly focus here on oversized fonts and unused code.

 ##### Fonts

 For sustainability, it is recommended to <a hreflang="en" href="https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/">stick to system fonts</a>.
 If you really need to use some custom fonts, there are some things to consider to avoid waste.
 Loading a font sometimes involves loading lots of characters and symbols that you might not need.
 For example, not all websites need cyrillic characters but some fonts still include them natively.
-To check this, you can use tools such as <a hreflang="en" href="https://wakamaifondue.com/">wakamaifondue</a>.To reduce the size of your font files, you should aim for a WOFF2 format and <a hreflang="en" href="https://the-sustainable.dev/reduce-the-weight-of-your-typography-with-variable-fonts/">a variable font</a>.
-You could also use <a hreflang="en" href="https://everythingfonts.com/subsetter">a subset</a> or use a tool such as <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a>. <a hreflang="en" href="https://web.dev/api-for-fast-beautiful-web-fonts/">The Google Fonts API offers some clever options for all this</a>. <a hreflang="en" href="https://rewis.io/urteile/urteil/lhm-20-01-2022-3-o-1749320/">Regarding Google Fonts, you should still keep GDPR in mind</a>.
+To check this, you can use tools such as <a hreflang="en" href="https://wakamaifondue.com/">wakamaifondue</a>.
+To reduce the size of your font files, you should aim for a WOFF2 format and <a hreflang="en" href="https://the-sustainable.dev/reduce-the-weight-of-your-typography-with-variable-fonts/">using variable fonts</a>.
+You could also use <a hreflang="en" href="https://everythingfonts.com/subsetter">subsets</a> or use a tool such as <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a>. <a hreflang="en" href="https://web.dev/api-for-fast-beautiful-web-fonts/">The Google Fonts API offers some clever options for all this</a>.
+Regarding Google Fonts, <a hreflang="en" href="https://rewis.io/urteile/urteil/lhm-20-01-2022-3-o-1749320/">you should still keep GDPR in mind</a>.

-For more on this, you should check the [Fonts](./fonts) chapter.
+For more on this topic, see the [Fonts](./fonts) chapter.
 You can also find some documentation on <a hreflang="en" href="https://web.dev/reduce-webfont-size/">web.dev</a>.

 ##### Unused CSS

 Unused CSS is especially found when using CSS frameworks (Bootstrap and others).
 When doing so, you should keep in mind to remove unused CSS during your build phase. <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage/">Chrome Dev Tools offer a Coverage tool to check on this</a>.
 Be careful: on many websites, all CSS and JavaScript are loaded on the first visit in order to cache them for further visits and exploration of the website.
-This is not necessarily a bad thing but unused code is one of the drawbacks that you should keep in mind, even more because it might slow down further code processing.
+This is not necessarily a bad thing, but unused code is one of the drawbacks that you should keep in mind, especially because it might slow down further code processing.

 {{ figure_markup(
   image="unused-css-bytes.png",